gost-dom/browser/docs/Code-structure.md

 ## Heavy use of internal packages

-In order to keep as much freedom for refactoring without breaking compatibility, code is largely placed in internal packages until it's known if it provided value to test code.
+In order to keep as much freedom for refactoring without breaking compatibility, new code is largely placed in internal packages until it's known if it provides value to test code; and the public API seems stable.

 For example, the XMLHttpRequest can be constructed from and used from JavaScript, but it doesn't seem to have any value to provide to Go code.
-You Go code can already make HTTP requests, so using the clunky XHR interface doesn't seem to provide any value.
+Go code can already make HTTP requests, so using the clunky XHR interface doesn't seem to provide any value.

 ## Internal interfaces are for verification